intel/nauta/docs/user-guide/actions/verify.md

 # verify Command

+Use the `verify` command to verify that the proper Nauta version is installed.

 ## Synopsis

 Checks whether all prerequisites required by `nctl` are installed and have proper versions.
+Also refer to the [nctl Version Command ](../actions/version.md) for Nauta Version information.

 ## Syntax